xpander-ai/xpander-sdk/API.md

 - *Type:* <a href="#xpander-sdk.IAgentTool">IAgentTool</a>[]

+Array of agent tools specific to prompt groups.

 ---

 ### XpanderClient <a name="XpanderClient" id="xpander-sdk.XpanderClient"></a>

-Class representing the XpanderClient used to interact with xpanderAI tools.
+XpanderClient provides methods for configuring and interacting with xpanderAI tools, managing agents, and extracting tool calls from LLM responses.

 #### Initializers <a name="Initializers" id="xpander-sdk.XpanderClient.Initializer"></a>